microsoft/nni/docs/WriteYourTrial.md

 **Write a Trial Run on NNI**
 ===

-A **Trial** in NNI is an individual attempts at applying a set of parameters on a model.
+A **Trial** in NNI is an individual attempt at applying a set of parameters on a model.

 To define a NNI trial, you need to firstly define the set of parameters and then update the model.
 NNI provide two approaches for you to define a trial: `NNI API` and `NNI Python annotation`.